zautumnz/cozy/README.md

 of [prologic's](https://github.com/prologic/monkey-lang) upstream version and [ABS](https://github.com/abs-lang), among others (see comments).
 The differences between cozy and Monkey are too numerous to list here; it's best to think of it as a totally separate language.
-It's written in pure Go with no third-party dependencies, with a large amount of the standard library implemented in cozy itself.
+It's written in pure Go with minimal third-party dependencies, with a large amount of the standard library implemented in cozy itself.